OxanaSF/teaniverse/README.md

 ## Overview

-This is a desktop and mobile version website that offers information about living a healthy lifestyle.
-It features includes: Nutrition, Fitness, Clean-air and Mental health.
+This is a desktop and mobile version website multi-page e-commerce app with tea section developed (scalable for other product sections such as coffee and gifts).

-### The challenge
+### The goals:

-- Develop a website in a team environment.
-Use a Content Management System (CMS), to keep track of all activity and assigned work.
+- Use React with Redux;
+Use Firebase;
+Apply authentication;
+Deployed on AWS;
+Apply fully fleshed out shopping cart with the following features:
+    Browse the items;
+    Fill The cart;
+    Check out with subtotal and itemized receipt;
+    Make a wish list;
+    See the full wish list;
+    Ability to navigate away from shopping cart and not lose the items;
+    Create the receipt number.

 ### Designs